l7mp/stunner/doc/GATEWAY.md

 [cluster-scoped](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions)
-so it is outside the namespace, GatewayClasses can refer to GatewayConfigs across namespaces, etc. Still, it is a good practice to keep all control plane configuration, plus the actual dataplane pods in a single namespace as much as possible.
+so it is outside the namespace, GatewayClasses can refer to GatewayConfigs across namespaces, etc. Still, it is a good practice to keep all control plane configuration, plus the actual dataplane pods, in a single namespace as much as possible.

 ## GatewayClass